Energy in Saudi Arabia: Conservation

-Bureaucratic history
+History

 The development of electricity in the Kingdom of Saudi Arabia can be divided into two stages:

 Phase 1: Initially, electricity generation was left to small, local companies.
 Such companies sold power at varying rates according to local costs.

 In 1961 (1381 AH), the Department of Electricity Affairs was established within the Ministry of Commerce, with a mandate to regulate the electricity generation sector and to issue permits and licenses to electricity companies and to encourage national investment.

 In 1972 (1392 AH), the Department of Electricity Services was established.
 This Department was separated from the Ministry of Commerce and was given the additional responsibility of planning electrical services for the Kingdom as a whole.

 In 1974 (1394 AH), the Ministry of Commerce was divided into the Commerce Agency and the Industry and Electricity Agency.
 In that same year, the electricity tariff was set for all companies at a level below their actual costs.

 In 1975 (1395 AH), the Government adopted ambitious plans for economic development requiring investment in industry and electrification.
 The Ministry of Industry and Electricity was formed, with an Industrial Affairs Agency and an Electricity Affairs Agency.
 The Electricity Affairs Agency expanded the planning, co-ordination and regulatory roles for providing electrical services.
 The Electricity Corporation was established in 1976 (1396 AH) to coordinate the electricity plans contained in the Kingdom's Development Plan.

 From 1976 to 1981 (1396 – 1401 AH) all community electricity generation was gradually subsumed under the four regional Saudi Consolidated Electricity Companies (SCECOs), located in the Central, Eastern, Southern and Western regions.

 With the formulation of a coherent development plan and the establishment of the SCECOs, the Government was able to bring electricity to the towns, villages and settlements throughout the Kingdom.

 The number of electricity customers grew from 216,000 in 1970 (1390 AH) to 3,035,000 in 1996 and 4,955,906 in 2006.

 In May 2003, electricity was made the responsibility of the Ministry of Water and Electricity.